-3.2 CONSTRUCTION
+3.2 Construction

-The extent and nature of the project's construction phase should be described including the potential uses for timber cleared from the project site.
+The extent and nature of the project's construction phase should be described.
 The description should include the type and methods of construction, the construction equipment to be used and the items of plant to be transported onto the construction site.
 Any staging of the proposal should be described and illustrated showing site boundaries, development sequencing and timeframes.
 The estimated numbers of people to be employed in the project construction phase should also be provided with a brief description of where those people may be accommodated and/or how they will be transported to the site.